Eloy Jiménez Player Props: White Sox vs. Braves

 Eloy Jiménez At The Plate

-- Jimenez has reached base via a hit in 44 games this year (of 60 played), and had multiple hits in 14 of those games.
+- Jimenez has picked up a hit in 73.8% of his 61 games this year, with more than one hit in 23.0% of those games.

-- He has homered in 20.0% of his games this season, and 4.7% of his plate appearances.
+- In 19.7% of his games this year, he has hit a long ball, and 4.7% of his trips to the dish.

-- In 46.7% of his games this season, Jimenez has tallied at least one RBI.
-In 11 of those games (18.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Jimenez has driven in a run in 28 games this year (45.9%), including 11 games with more than one RBI (18.0%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.